Mahpara/Transformer-NLP/README.md

 # Transformer-NLP

-Machine Translation from Bangla to English using the Transformer model.
+Language Translation from Bangla to English using the Transformer model.